 I know for sure I can stretch this out for quite a while.
 Since this is a powder, keeping it in a dry place will ensure its freshness.
 I put it back into the box after each use and store it in the cabinet in the vanity.
 Considering the vast amount, I will still also support my SO’s need for this mask.
 It’s absolutely gratifying to see them blackheads gone.

-Needless to say, despite a few discomforts here and there, I adore The Problem Solver.
+Needless to say, despite a few discomforts here and there, I adore May Lindstrom The Problem Solver.
 It creates a clean(er) canvas for the skin.
 To reboot.
-I firmly believe a properly cleansed skin will benefit greatly from what we put on afterwards (the good stuff, of course).
+I firmly believe a properly cleansed skin will benefit greatly from what we put on afterward (the good stuff, of course).
 The freshly purified skin will drink these masks and the rest of the skincare products in the routine with much delight.
 The result is there, clearer skin by morning.
 Some blemishes might not go away in one night, but they are on their way to the front door.
-It’s a work-in progress 😉
+It’s a work-in-progress 😉